 - Activation of B cells.

 - Helps the B-cells with the production of protein

 - Activates the cells to fight against the foreign substances.

 - They play a vital role in the destruction of all infected cells including the with a virus, or cells with DNA damage.

 The T-lymphocytes are responsible for this immunity.
 Cell-mediated immunity becomes clear in the case of transplant patients.
-When one of our sense organs malfunctions, we can transplant and replace the malfunctioning organs with it.
+When any of our sense organs stops functioning, it can be transplanted to replace the malfunctioning organs.
 But it is not that simple with the immune response.
-It appears that T-lymphocytes are capable of recognizing whether a tissue or an organ is from our body or someone else’s.
-This is the reason why we cannot transplant and implant the organs into our body even if we find the donor with the same blood group, our body might reject the transplant.
+It appears that T-lymphocytes are capable of recognizing whether a tissue or an organ is from our body or foreign bodies.
+This is the reason why we cannot transplant and implant the organs into our body even if we find the donor with the same blood group, because our body might reject the transplanted organ.
 The T-cells quickly recognize that the tissue or an organ as a foreign and do not allow it to become a part of the body.
-This is why transplant receivers have to take immune-suppressant medication for the rest of their lives.
+This is why transplant receivers have to take immunosuppressant medication for the rest of their lives.
 This response is controlled by the T-lymphocytes.

 To learn more about Acquired Immunity and Immune system, visit BYJU’S.